Data for safer roads: 3 takeaways from Arity’s panel at ITS America 2023

 Each data source brings its own unique value to safety planning, but every source also has a bias.
 Because of this, it’s essential to fuse and layer different data sources to gain more accurate, equitable insights.

 For instance, Erik said Michelin Mobility Intelligence is invested in extracting bias.
-So, while the connected-car data is incredibly valuable, it’s not necessarily equitable alone, since:
+So, while the connected-car data is incredibly valuable, it’s not necessarily equitable alone because:

 - The average age of passenger cars in operation is over 12 years, and